 The only real surprise of the night for American audiences was the enthusiastic reception given the former champion.
 “Fool-mah!
 Fool-mah!” chanted the massive throng as the “The Utah Cyclone” made his way to the ring.
-Evidently, Fullmer’s gallant stands against their countryman had made him the second most popular boxer in Nigeria.
+Evidently, his gallant stands against their countryman had made him the second most popular boxer in Nigeria.

 Tiger pursued his advantage, stalking his man, while Fullmer tried unsuccessfully to box from a distance, forced to adopt a style clearly unnatural to him.
 By the sixth the match had become a rout.
 Fullmer had no options; on the outside, when he jabbed and tried to protect the cuts around his eyes, he kept getting nailed by powerful right hands thanks to Tiger’s longer arms.
-On the inside, the champion pummelled Gene with heavy left hooks.
+On the inside, the champion pummeled Gene with heavy left hooks.

 Spurred on by his countrymen, Tiger dished out a beating in round seven, hammering Fullmer from corner to corner.
 The challenger never stopped trying, never stopped fighting back, but all could see the contest had been decided.
 At the bell Gene walked haltingly back to his corner, as if uncertain of the floor beneath him, his expression one of weary resignation.
-Seconds later his manager signalled surrender.
+Seconds later his manager signaled surrender.
 As the referee raised Tiger’s hand, joyous pandemonium erupted in Liberty Stadium and fans flooded through the ropes.
 It took half an hour for police to clear the ring.

-“If you have to lose, it’s a pleasure to lose to a great fighter, sportsman, and gentleman like Dick Tiger,” declared the gracious Fullmer, who was astonished by the tributes and adulation the Nigerian fans bestowed upon him.
-“There were at least a thousand fans waiting outside to cheer goodbye,” he marvelled after his return to the United States.
+“If you have to lose, it’s a pleasure to lose to a great fighter, sportsman and gentleman like Dick Tiger,” declared the gracious Fullmer, who was astonished by the tributes and adulation the Nigerian fans bestowed upon him.
+“There were at least a thousand fans waiting outside to cheer goodbye,” he marveled after his return to the United States.
 The poignant farewell could have been on behalf of the entire sport, for Fullmer, clearly one of the best middleweights of his time, never fought again. — Michael Carbert